DigitalRuby/ServiceSpy/README.md

 Health checks can be setup to be performed from each service to every other service, or from dedicated health check services.

-Health checks are defind in appsettings.json as follows:
+Health checks are defined in appsettings.json as follows:

 ```
 "ServiceSpy":